 - All chemicals shall be in tightly closed, sturdy, and appropriate containers. - If the chemical has been transferred to a secondary container, the new container will be appropriately labeled, including all of the hazard information.
 Specifications for labeling follow in Section 6.8. - Chemicals should be stored based on the reactive nature of the chemical.
-Storage patterns should never be based solely on the alphabetical arrangement of chemicals. - The District Chemical Hygiene Officer is responsible for establishing a classification system for chemical storage.
-School Chemical Hygiene Officers will implement the system, which will be displayed in storage areas. - Large containers and containers with reactive chemicals, such as acids and bases, will be stored on lower shelves.
+Storage patterns should never be based solely on the alphabetical arrangement of chemicals. - The district chemical hygiene officer is responsible for establishing a classification system to be used for the storage of chemicals. school chemical hygiene officers will implement the storage system and the storage system will be displayed in storage areas. - Large containers and containers with reactive chemicals, such as acids and bases, will be stored on lower shelves.
 No chemical should be stored on top of a storage shelf or cabinet. - All shelves on which chemicals are stored are required to have a lip of approximately 3/4" or greater in order to prevent bottles from sliding off the shelf. - Flammable chemicals will be stored in approved storage cans or approved flammable chemical storage cabinets. - Combustible packaging material will not be stored near flammable chemical storage cabinets. - Employees will securely lock all storage areas when not in use.
-Storage and preparation areas are to be accessible only to those persons authorized to use the chemicals and be restricted to personnel who have had proper training in the handling and use of the chemicals.
+Storage and preparation areas are to be accessible only to those persons authorized to use the chemicals and be restricted to personnel that have had proper training in the handling and use of the chemicals.
 Visitors and students are not permitted to have access to chemical storage areas.
-Students must be directly supervised by a trained employee in prep areas. - The use or storage of chemicals classified as acute poisons is discouraged.
-If stored, these chemicals will be kept in a separate, locked location that has been appropriately labeled. - Chemicals presenting a fire hazard will be stored in quantities less than 500 ml unless metal safety cans are used or the container is stored in a suitable flammable storage cabinet. - If approved metal safety cans are used, the spring-loaded closure will not be disabled, the flame-arrestor screen will be kept in place, the arrestor screen will be replaced if punctured or damaged, and the arrestor will never be immersed in the flammable liquid. - Chemicals may not be distributed to other persons or to other areas of the school without prior approval of the School Chemical Hygiene Officer.
+Students must be directly supervised by a trained employee in prep areas. - Use or storage of chemicals classified as acute poisons is discouraged.
+If stored, these chemicals will be kept in a separate, locked location, which has been appropriately labeled. - Chemicals presenting a fire hazard will be stored in quantities less than 500 ml, unless metal safety cans are used, or the container is stored in a suitable flammable storage cabinet. - If approved metal safety cans are used, the spring-loaded closure will not be disabled, the flame-arrestor screen will be kept in place, the arrestor screen will be replaced if punctured or damaged, and the arrestor will never be immersed in the flammable liquid. - Chemicals may not be distributed to other persons or to other areas of the school without prior approval of the school chemical hygiene officer.
 Chemicals may not be transferred to another location without the simultaneous transfer of a copy of the appropriate safety data sheet, nor will they be transferred without the person receiving the chemicals having had appropriate training in their use, storage, and disposal.

-Inventory Control
+6.7 Inventory Control

-- The Chemical Inventory List must be updated each time a chemical is received or consumed.
-The School Chemical Hygiene Officer will audit the list for accuracy on an annual basis. - The Chemical Inventory List will contain the following information about each chemical found in storage: - o The chemical name. - o The date purchased. - o The amount present. - o The Chemical Abstracts Registry (CAS) number. - o Risk classification-hazard identification. - o The examination date for possible disposal. - Every area in which chemicals are used or stored must also have an up-to-date inventory. - The School and District Chemical Hygiene Officers will keep a printed copy of the most recent inventory.
+- The chemical Inventory list must be updated each time a chemical is received or consumed.
+The school chemical hygiene officer will audit the list for accuracy on an annual basis. - The Chemical Inventory List will contain the following information about each chemical found in storage: - The chemical name. - The date purchased. - The amount present. - The Chemical Abstracts Registry (CAS) number. - Risk classification-hazard identification. - The examination date for possible disposal. - Every area in which chemicals are used or stored must also have an up-todate inventory. - The school chemical hygiene officer and the district chemical hygiene officer will keep a printed copy of the most recent inventory.

-Hazard Identification and Labels
+6.8 Hazard Identification and Labels